Automate IT and infrastructure, manage complex workflows, and mitigate risk at scale.

 Other frameworks, such as CIS and DISA STIG, go a step further and provide specific, configuration-level requirements.

-These frameworks provide a well-defined set of baseline configurations and focus on the specifics of how to configure a system, improving the overall security of the organization’s environment.
+These frameworks provide a well-defined set of baseline configurations.
+That helps organizations focus on how to configure their systems to improve their overall security.

 An organization will typically need to adhere to multiple industry frameworks.
 Specific frameworks, such as CIS, commonly include the compliance guidelines and best practices from the more general industry frameworks, such as HIPAA – meaning that implementing CIS benchmarks is a good way to ensure compliance with industry or country-specific frameworks.

-IT compliance and security play different, but crucial roles in helping organizations become compliant and adopting best practices.
-They both enable the same thing (reduce risk and safeguard systems), but go about it in different ways, which is why it’s necessary for them to work together.
+IT compliance and security are both crucial in achieving and maintaining compliance.
+They both reduce risk and safeguard systems, but go about it in different ways, which is why it’s necessary for them to work together.

 There’s a lot of overlap between security and compliance, but they’re not one and the same.
 They work together to protect an organization, but there are some major differences.
 The differences boil down to a few key areas.